Skip to footer content

 Once installed, add the IronXL namespace to your code file:

-How to Open, Save, and Close Excel Files with IronXL?
+How Do You Open, Save, and Close Excel Files with IronXL?

 The fundamental workflow for Excel file management involves three operations: opening a file, performing your work, and properly closing it.
 IronXL makes this process intuitive and clean.
 The following code demonstrates the standard workflow: